This article is now out of date and the HVD version of the Webex App can operate without CUCM registration.

 - Note, this problem is not solved natively with the deployment of the VDI app.
 But we feel strongly that eliminating issue #1 will drastically improve your performance.
 You still must ensure adequate bandwidth for your thin clients to send media through the Expressways in your data center.

-The Solution: Webex Desktop App, Hosted Virtual Desktop edition
+The solution: Hosted Virtual Desktop app

 Cisco released the Webex Meetings Virtual Desktop App specifically tailored for the virtual desktop environment in April of 2019.
 It isn’t necessarily new as it is built on the Virtualization Experience Media Engine (VXME) that was originally developed for Jabber.
 [Good read from Citrix on VXME here]